Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Sunstruck Giant: The First Sino-Japanese War of 1894-95 presents a thorough military history of the First Sino-Japanese War, detailing its campaigns, battles, and key figures.
-Drawing on hitherto untranslated Chinese sources, it is the first English-language work to offer a truly comprehensive view of both sides in this forgotten war.
+Sunstruck Giant: The Sino-Japanese War of 1894-95 presents a thorough military history of the conflict, detailing its campaigns, battles, and key figures.
+Drawing on previously untranslated Chinese sources, it is the first English-language work to provide a truly comprehensive view of both sides in this often-forgotten war.

-Marking the death-rattle of one empire and the ascendancy of another, the First Sino-Japanese War is often portrayed as the ultimate contrast between a backwards China and a fully modernised Japan.
-This often nationalism-tinted lens has led many to completely gloss over the redeeming features of the Chinese military and the terrible failures of the Japanese.
-Ergo, Sunstruck Giant examines in great detail the specific strategic, tactical and individual actions and decisions of both combatants.
-The text is generously complemented with rare photographs and illustrations, many being published here for the first time.
+Marking the death rattle of one empire and the rise of another, the First Sino-Japanese War is frequently portrayed as the ultimate contrast between a "backward" China and a fully modernized Japan.
+This nationalistic lens has led many to overlook both the redeeming qualities of the Chinese military and the serious failures of the Japanese.
+Sunstruck Giant, by contrast, examines in detail the specific strategic, tactical, and individual actions and decisions of both combatants.
+The text is richly illustrated with rare photographs and artwork, many published here for the first time.